pbojinov/request-ip/README.md

 npm test
 ```

-## Release Notes (next version)

-* add case management where you can not find the IP address, so we returns NULL

 ## Release Notes

+1.1.4

+* * add case management where you can not find the IP address, so we return NULL

 1.1.3